MrAllenA/vendor-project/README.md

 > [!NOTE]
 > An already acknowledged PO cant be acknowledged again

-### 13. Get Vendor Performance Metrics (GET api/vendors/id/performance) - authentication required, GET request will fetch the current metrics of vendor and all the historical metrics
+### 13. Get Vendor Performance Metrics (GET api/vendors/id/performance) - authentication required, GET request will fetch the current metrics of vendor and all the historical metrics.

 | parameter  | value |
 | ------------- | ------------- |